 You’ll find specific hammers meant for breaking windows—some of these come equipped with a seatbelt cutter too.
 Also, keep a Swiss knife or multi-purpose tool—you never know when you might need it.
 (No, we are not making you violent, just playing safe!)

 And if, by chance, you don’t have this, let us give you a wilder option: use your seat head-rest’s sharp ends to break free.

 Check with your nearest workshop and keep some spare electrical fuses in your dashboard too.

 Let there be light

 Always have a pencil torch handy in your dashboard.
 This will be your guiding light, quite literally in case you’re stranded in the middle of the road at an odd hour.
-It’ll also be of assistance if you find yourself in a situation wherein your car requires a DIY fix.
+It’ll also be useful if you find yourself in a situation where your car requires a DIY fix.

 Keep reflective warning lights in your car too—essential in case your car is stranded in the middle of a highway or any such risky location.

 Apart from these, stock up on basics like a smartphone charger, a bottle of water and some snacks like biscuits or dry fruits (remind yourself of the worst traffic jam you’ve got yourself into).
 Replenish these every once in a while to ensure that they’re fresh.